 Most people aren’t just stumbling into Chez Ma Tante.
 It’s almost all the way to the water in Greenpoint, and there’s nothing about it on the outside that would tell you it’s any different than every other Brooklyn neighborhood restaurant.
 So take advantage of the fact that you know about this place, and come here for simple, incredible food - like a caesar salad that tastes like every leaf was dipped in garlic and breadcrumbs.
 Reservations aren’t impossible to come by, but you should make one if you don’t want to have to wait.

 If you like seafood, you’ll like Cervo’s.
 That’s mostly what they serve here - and, if you don’t like seafood, you can always get lamb burger or just drink a lot of wine from Spain and Portugal.
 Do so at the long bar up front, where you’ll typically find a lot of people swirling liquids in glasses whilst talking about whatever’s currently on HBO.
-There’s a little dining room in the back that’s perfect for an impressive date night that involves things like beef tartare with clams and tuna crudo, and the whole space sort of feels like a nice, casual wine bar.
+There’s a little dining room in the back that’s perfect for an impressive date night that involves things like manilla clams and a whole mackerel, and the whole space sort of feels like a nice, casual wine bar.

 Dirty French is from the same people behind Carbone and The Grill, but it’s a little more of a party.
 Which makes sense, seeing as how it’s on the Lower East Side.
 We aren’t saying people are dancing on tables here, but the music stays loud, and people will be going through bottles of wine like they’re at a holiday party or a wedding reception.
 Dinner here will be pricey, but the French food is very good, and, at the end of your meal, you’ll feel like you had a real night out.

-Atla is an all-day Mexican restaurant in Noho where you can eat white bean hummus and an arctic char tartare.
+Atla is an all-day Mexican restaurant in Noho where you can eat flaxseed chilaquiles and arctic char tartare.
 It’s from the people behind Cosme, and it has floor-to-ceiling windows and a cafeteria-at-a-cool-tech-company kind of feel.
 If you’ve been to a workout class in Noho before, you’ll probably recognize some of the diners here, and you’ll probably also see some startup founders discussing things like brand strategy and scalability.
 We like it best in the daytime, but if you bring someone for dinner, you’ll be able to eat some great food with fewer work meetings going on around you.